Woodham on the map

 Deprivation levels in Woodham are around the national average based on the 2025 Index of Multiple Deprivation.
 Employment is accessible for most residents and household incomes reflect the broader national picture.
 The area maintains a steady balance between affordability and quality of life.

-Crime figures for Woodham are higher than the England and Wales average, with violence & sexual offences the most prevalent offence recorded.
+Crime figures for Woodham are higher than the England and Wales average, with anti-social behaviour the most prevalent offence recorded.
 Urban density and footfall contribute to elevated reporting in areas like this.
 Ongoing investment in policing and community safety programmes aims to improve the picture.

 Crime figures depend on reporting by individual police forces and may not reflect the full picture in all areas.